timescale/docs/api/_hyperfunctions/state_agg/intro.md

 `starting` states.

 `state_agg` is designed to work with a relatively small number of states.
-It might not perform well on data sets where states are mostly distinct between rows.
+It might not perform well on datasets where states are mostly distinct between rows.

 If you need to track when each state is entered and exited, use the